| SCHINDLER'S LIST:STUDENT DISCUSSION QUESTIONS

 accidental viewing of the Aktion in the Krakow ghetto had a profound impact upon him.
 The

 ability to feel the pain of another is a critical ingredient to altruistic behavior.
+Schindler was an adventurer.
+He enjoyed participating in

 exciting activities, for example, his motor cycle riding in earlier years.
 It might be